 An autoimmune disease happens when the body mistakenly attacks its healthy cells.
 With rosacea, the skin isn’t attacking its own cells.
 Instead, the immune system responds as if the skin is under attack.
 This then inflames and creates sensitive skin.

-New research does suggest a link between rosacea and other autoimmune diseases02465-2/fulltext#secsectitle0070).
+New research does suggest a link between rosacea and other autoimmune diseases.
 One large study found a connection in women who also have autoimmune diseases like 1 diabetes, celiac disease, multiple sclerosis and rheumatoid arthritis.

 This suggests that genes related to autoimmune diseases may contribute.
 It also means that women who have rosacea might be at higher risk for autoimmune diseases.